wasab1kastike/autobattles4xfinsauna/docs/index.md

 ## Keeping this page current

 After running `npm run build`, publish the contents of the generated `dist` directory into `docs/`.
 The Vite build is self-contained and ready for GitHub Pages hosting.
+Double-check that no Git LFS pointer stubs are committed—`package.json`, `package-lock.json`, `index.html`, and `vite.config.ts` must contain real source so Pages can hydrate the SPA.

 For additional release notes see [docs/changelog.md](./changelog.md).